 How to use our classifier:

-While there are several ways to get to the downsampled tiles we extract from Qupath we provide instructions on how to get to these tiles assuming your storing your images in Omero.
+While there are several ways to get to the downsampled tiles, we extract them from QuPath.
+QuPath is easy to use and interactive.
+We provide instructions on how to get to these tiles, assuming you’re storing images in Omero.

-Once you have your Images in Qupath you will need to annotate them.
-Annotate slides in Qupath After they are annotated we can use Qupath to export downsampled tilesexporting-tiles-from-qupath
+- Once you have your Images in QuPath you will need to annotate them: Annotate Slides in QuPath.

-After the images are stitched, we will then run them through a classifier.
-We will use Julia to Run a classifier.
+- After the images are stitched, you will then run them through a classifier: Run a Classifier.